Photo by Ryan Draft

 LS 1b Genetics, Genomics & Evolution (with Hopi Hoekstra & Pardis Sabeti).
 Spring.
-Freshman introductory course.
+First Year introductory course.

 Bios S-112 & Bios S-113 Darwin in Oxford Harvard Summer Program.
 This intensive six week summer program is based in Queen's College, Oxford.
 The first course is straight history of science, identifying the key factors underlying the rise of evolutionary thinking.
 The second retains a chronological structure and is a exploration both of the original Darwin-Wallace theory and its subsequent elaboration.